Warning

 Most options in the Move Window are always presented, while other options are only available when you have selected one of window's three tabs:

-- Jog: move the toolhead around the machine's work area.
+- Jog: move the tool around the machine's work area.

-- Position: home and zero your machine, get current positions, and move to specified locations.
+- Go To: home and zero your machine, get current positions, and move to specified locations.

-- Override: adjust travel speeds and spindle speeds while a job is in progress.
+- Override: adjust travel speeds, spindle speeds, and optional hardware accessories like coolant and vacuum while a job is in progress.

 Click any option or tab in the image below to jump to more information, or scroll down for a list of options and descriptions.